dmarchena/html-boilerplate/README.md

   * Autoprefixing
   * Minifying
   * Includes Normalize.css at the top of your CSS.
-* Pack your Bower components into your bundle.js and main.css. _(state: experimental)_
+* In order to reduce the requests, your Bower components will be packed into your bundle.js and main.css. _(state: experimental)_
   * The framework will copy your components' images into the dist  folder (`dist/images/<component-name>/`) and it will fix the urls inside their stylesheets.

 ## Coming features